-If you have decided to ‘save a life’ with your congregation this year, dozens of critical cases of illness and a whole lot of human suffering will be prevented as a result.
+If you have decided to save a life with your congregation this year, several critical cases of illness and a whole lot of human suffering will be prevented as a result.
 That’s a beautiful thing.

-Another way of envisioning your impact is that, just by joining the group of ‘life-saving congregations,’ whichever of the four top GiveWell charities you decide to focus on, you would, besides saving a life, be preventing a serious health scare and several deeply unpleasant experiences for every week of the year (and inspiring others to do the same).
+Another way of envisioning your impact is that, by joining the group of ‘life-saving congregations,’ whichever of the four top GiveWell charities you decide to focus on, you would, besides saving a life, be preventing serious health scares/complications and deeply unpleasant experiences for every month of the year (and inspiring others to do the same).